 We continued to do this for a little while, and the combination of expending physical energy with some (safe and controlled) destruction – but critically, of something I’d given her – allowed her cross feelings to begin to dissipate.
 In fact, we ended that little episode with laughing.

-I’m not saying this approach will always work, but the fact is that the title of this post will intrigue people on the off-chance it might work – and so will ten more similarly named articles.
+I’m not saying this approach will always work, but the fact is that the title of this post will intrigue people on the off-chance it might work – and so will ten more similarly named articles I’m yet to write.
+I hope this strategy or one of the others I’m yet to discover will help you.

-Because that’s the point, just as our little people have their arsenal of tricks, we need ours too, to diffuse and console.
+Because that’s the point, just as our little people have their arsenal of tricks, we need ours too, to diffuse and console, because what works today won’t tomorrow.
+But might the day after!

 How do you handle angry toddler meltdowns?
-Do you have any tried and tested methods which always work for you?
+Do you have any go-to tried and tested methods?